JetBlue makes offer for Spirit Airlines, could spark bid war

 Spirit said Tuesday that its board will evaluate the JetBlue bid and decide what’s best for its shareholders.

-JetBlue offered $33 per share in cash, which would be about 40% higher than Frontier would pay for Spirit under terms of a deal announced in February.
-Frontier’s offer in cash and stock was worth $2.9 billion when it was announced, but Frontier’s shares have fallen since then, reducing the value of the deal to Spirit shareholders.
+JetBlue offered offered $33 per share in cash, which would be about 40% higher than Frontier would pay for Spirit under terms of a deal announced in February.
+Frontier’s offer in cash and stock was worth $2.9 billion when it was announced, but Frontier shares have fallen since then, reducing the value to Spirit shareholders.

 Shares of Florida-based Spirit soared 22% after The New York Times first reported the JetBlue bid Tuesday.